How to Detect Moisture Inside Air Ducts (Step-by-Step for Homeowners)

 • Smells that fade after the system runs for a while

 These patterns suggest that moisture may be interacting with dust or insulation inside the duct system.
-If odors persist or worsen, they may indicate more advanced moisture conditions.
+If odors persist or worsen, moisture may have been present long enough to affect debris, insulation, or nearby materials.

 If you suspect that odors may be related to contamination rather than moisture alone, you can compare findings with this guide on signs of mold growth in HVAC ducts.